 Most of my clients have at least one social networking account such as a Facebook page or Twitter handle.
-While these social networking sites are a great way to stay connected to friends and family and catch up on current events, they are also an excellentway for insurance companies to learn things about you that can be damaging to your case.
+While these social networking sites are a great way to stay connected to friends and family and catch up on current events, they are also an excellent way for insurance companies to learn things about you that can damage your case.

-However, once the claim has been set up, one of the first things the insurance adjuster will do is run a Google search of your name to try to dig up as much dirt as they can to defend the case.
+However, once the claim has been set up, one of the first things the insurance adjuster will do is run a Google search of your name to dig up as much dirt as they can to defend the case.
 They will identify your social media profiles, YouTube channel, TikTok, and other online activities, and they will analyze them in an attempt to build a case against you.
 You read that right—they will build a case against you, despite their policyholder hurting you.

 For a free legal consultation, call 800-537-8185

-Insurance adjusters are highly trained to try to make victims of car accidents look bad in front of a judge or jury, and even seemingly innocent pictures or posts on Facebook or Twitter can destroy your credibility—and your case—when they are taken out of context or twisted by the insurance company in court.
+Insurance adjusters are highly trained to make victims of car accidents look bad in front of a judge or jury.
+Even seemingly innocent pictures or posts on Facebook or Instagram can destroy your credibility—and your case—when they are taken out of context or twisted by the insurance company in court.

 Many people cannot delete or deactivate their social media while their claim is underway.
-Fortunately, there are many ways that you can still use social media sites without hurting your image or your accident case.
+Fortunately, there are many ways you can still use social media sites without hurting your image or your accident case.

-1) Use privacy settings.
-Most sites have settings where you can make your posts or profile only visible to the people you know.
+- Use privacy settings.
+Most sites have settings to make your posts or profile only visible to the people you know.
 Use them!
 Be careful who you add as a friend and allow to follow you.

-2) Watch what you post!
+- Watch what you post.
 It may seem obvious, but do not post ANYTHING about an accident you’ve been in or your injuries due to the accident.
 Also: controversial political opinions, criminal activity, drug and alcohol use, and profanity or obscenity are all things that can come back to haunt you if you have an injury case.
 They can easily color how the judge or jury sees you when you go to court.

-3) Use an alias!
+- Use an alias.
 If you just have to post photographs or statuses that might look bad to an adjuster, try using a fake name so they can’t find you.
-Many people simply use their first and middle name on social networking sites to avoid being found by the wrong people.
+Many people simply use their first and middle names on social networking sites to avoid being found by the wrong people.
 If you choose this option, be careful to keep your alias secret and not give away your identity.

 to find a Morris Bart office near you.